Great Translation Movement: Negative

-Criticisms of the movement on Chinese-language WeChat boards contend that the movement will intensify xenophobia and racism against Asian Americans.
-Furthermore, DW also noted that misogynistic comments about Ukrainian women were not just limited to mainland China, but Taiwan as well, with some Chinese officials even accusing "Taiwanese separatists" of pretending to be mainland Chinese while posting such comments.
+Criticisms of the GTM on Chinese-language WeChat boards contend that it will intensify xenophobia and racism against Asian Americans.
+Furthermore, Deutsche Welle also noted that misogynistic comments about Ukrainian women were not just limited to mainland China, but Taiwan as well, with some Chinese officials even accusing "Taiwanese separatists" of pretending to be mainland Chinese while posting such comments.

+When asked about these concerns, a representative responded that they were not concerned about the potential increase in anti-Asian attacks, saying "People in the civilized world possess logical thinking abilities and will distinguish between individuals and groups.
+As long as our individual behavior demonstrates a high level of civility, people from other countries will be very willing to interact with us."

+Altman Yuzhu Peng, an associate professor at the University of Warwick, described GTM as "activist journalism" and noted its "potential to incite anti-Chinese racism on X by portraying grassroots pro-regime actors as representative of the entire Chinese population."

 Mixed

-Han Yang, a former Chinese diplomat who now supports the Great Translation Movement, has stated that he disagrees with the desire of some members of the movement to paint the Chinese people as cruel and bloodthirsty, which he believes helps Chinese state-run media discredit the movement.
+Han Yang, a former Chinese diplomat who now supports the Great Translation Movement, has stated that he disagrees with the desire of some members of GTM to paint the Chinese people as cruel and bloodthirsty, which he believes helps Chinese state-run media discredit it.

 Chinese government and state media

-Chinese state media criticized the movement and described it as "cherry picked content".
-The Global Times, a tabloid owned by the People's Daily, claimed that the movement is "a farce" backed by western media such as Voice of America that is selectively translating extreme commentary from the Chinese internet.
+Chinese state media criticized GTM and described it as "cherry picked content".
+The Global Times, a tabloid owned by the People's Daily, claimed that GTM is "a farce" created by the 1450 Internet army and backed by western media such as Voice of America that is selectively translating extreme commentary from the Chinese internet, and accused it of "smearing China" and of "anti-China bias".

+An op-ed published by The Paper, an online newspaper run by the state-owned Shanghai United Media Group, described GTM as part of an "Anti-China Propaganda War".

-Tang Jingtai, writing at Sixth Tone, an online magazine run by the state-owned Shanghai United Media Group, said that TGTM was increasing prejudice against Chinese people by positioning itself as a "hall monitor" for online speech.
-An editorial posted on The Paper, an online newspaper also run by the Shanghai United Media Group, described the movement as Anti-Russia and Anti-China.
+Tang Jingtai, a professor at Fudan University School of Journalism, wrote in Sixth Tone, an online magazine run by the Shanghai United Media Group, that the rising of attention to posts in Chinese social media celebrating the assassination of Japanese Prime Minister Shinzo Abe, and that while the translated posts may not represent the views of the greater Chinese public, they were indeed authentic, and compared it to a global trend of increased online extremist rhetoric.
+Tang said that GTM was increasing prejudice against Chinese people by positioning itself as a "hall monitor" for online speech.
+He argued that GTM had more in common with the hateful rhetoric it claimed to expose and stated, "it is a shame to see translation used as a tool to divide, rather than unite."